• Skip to primary navigation

 IMPORTANT FACTS ABOUT USING BLEACH TO DISINFECT

 • Sodium hypochlorite is the active ingredient that makes bleach a strong and effective disinfectant.
-“Regular” bleach is the ONLY kind you want for disinfecting surfaces.
-Believe it or not, scented or splash-less bleach, while popular for laundering, is not registered with the EPA as a disinfectant – so it is not recommended for cleaning or disinfecting of hard surfaces.
+Before 2021, “regular” bleach was really the ONLY kind you wanted for disinfecting surfaces.
+Scented or splash-less bleach, while popular for laundering, was not registered with the EPA before that time as a disinfectant.

 • Bleach DOES expire.
 If you’re using a bottle of bleach that’s been sitting in your cupboard or on your shelf for awhile, make sure it’s not expired.
 How do you read the expiration date on a bleach bottle?
 This article is very helpful!